anupn18/readme_lifesight/docs/PARTNERS/modify-client-workspace/tst.md

 ### Point map

 Illustrate data distribution with precise positioning based on latitude and longitude coordinates.
-Reveal geospatial patterns and identify outliers in your dataset.
+Reveal geospatial patterns andsdfvsdfv identify outliers in your dataset.

 <br />